alex-ozdemir/rust-class/plan.md

 write a parser for simple arithmetic expressions.
 This library is macro-based, so they should gain a lot of experience with the macro system in the process.
 However, while it may not be obvious, the problem they're being asked to solve actually has some memory safety components to it.
-There's some flexibility here as to whether to alert them to that fact so they more quickly recognize it or to let them discover it for themselves.

 The assignment will be to take [the example parser](http://rust.unhandledexpression.com/nom/#example) for nom (which